DouglasJr0/DouglasJr0/README.md

 ## Hello, my name is Douglas Junior 👋

-- 🔭 Atualmente trabalho na celepar como suporte de rede e hardware.
-- 🌱 Atualmente estou aprendendo suporte de redes e hardware, as linguagens de programação que estou estudando são java, javascript, css, html, type.
-- 📫 Entre em contato através dos links abaixo.
+- 🔭 Always looking for participation in training in order to update knowledge in the area and develop professional development and social, I currently work at celepar as network and hardware support, I study languages, javascript, css, html, type.

   ⚙️  GitHub Analytics